XRPLF/xrpl-dev-portal/docs/use-cases/defi/integrate-with-xrpl-dex.md

 - [`rippled`](https://github.com/XRPLF/rippled): The core server that runs the peer-to-peer network, processing transactions and reaching consensus on their outcomes.
 - [`Clio`](https://github.com/XRPLF/clio): An API server optimized for RPC calls on the validated historical ledger.

+We recommend running a `Clio` server along with your own `rippled` server for large-scale operations.

 ## Set Up an Account

 XRP is held in _accounts_ (also referred to as _wallets_ or _addresses_  ) on the XRP Ledger.
 Accounts on the XRP Ledger are different than accounts on other blockchain ledgers, such as Bitcoin, where accounts incur little to no overhead.
 In the XRP Ledger, account state is stored per ledger and accounts are [not easy to delete](deleting-accounts.html).
 To offset the costs associated with storing accounts, each account must hold a separate [reserve of XRP](reserves.html) that can't be sent to others.
-For these reasons, Ripple recommends that institutions not create excessive or needless accounts. <!-- STYLE_OVERRIDE: hot wallet, warm wallet, cold wallet, wallet, easy -->
+For these reasons, it is recommended that institutions not create excessive or needless accounts. <!-- STYLE_OVERRIDE: hot wallet, warm wallet, cold wallet, wallet, easy -->

-To follow Ripple's recommended best practices, you should create at least two new accounts on the XRP Ledger.
-To minimize the risks associated with a compromised secret key, Ripple recommends creating [_cold_, _hot_, and _warm_ accounts](account-types.html) (these are sometimes referred to, respectively, as cold, hot, and warm wallets).
-The hot/warm/cold model is intended to balance security and convenience.
-Exchanges listing XRP should create the following accounts:
+When integrating with the XRP Ledger, the best practice is to maintain separate [_cold_, _hot_, and _warm_ wallets](account-types.html) to minimize the risks of compromised secret keys:

 * A [_cold wallet_](account-types.html#issuing-address) to securely hold the majority of XRP and customers' funds.
 For exchanges, this is also the address to which its users send [deposits](#deposit-xrp-into-exchange).
 To provide optimal security, this account's secret key should be offline.